Illinois Compiled Statutes

 suspect that the motor

-vehicle accident was the result of a driver's loss of consciousness due to a
+vehicle crash was the result of a driver's loss of consciousness due to a

 medical condition, as defined by the Driver's License Medical Review Law of